Global fixed point in low-dimensional surface group deformation space: Introduction

-The organization of this paper is as follows.
-In Section \ref{construction}, we describe our previous construction of a linear representation associated with a global fixed point.
-Instead of just recalling from \cite{visualization}, we give a generalized form for later discussion.
-Section \ref{preliminaries} summarizes the classification results of low-dimensional linear representations of $\pmgn$, and reviews the work of Biswas--Koberda--Mj--Santharoubane \cite{BKMS}, which is necessary in the last step of our arguments.
-In section \ref{proofs}, we prove Theorems \ref{thm} and \ref{exception}.
-Finally, in Section \ref{concluding}, we discuss how our method may potentially lead to an alternative proof of Theorem \ref{L-L} in full generality. \ppar
+The organization of the paper is as follows.
+In Section \ref{construction}, we recall and slightly generalize the construction that associates a linear representation to a global fixed point in the deformation space.
+In Section \ref{preliminaries}, we review the necessary results on low-dimensional linear representations of pure mapping class groups, together with the relevant theorems of Biswas--Koberda--Mj--Santharoubane.
+Section \ref{proofs} contains the proofs of Theorems \ref{thm} and \ref{exception}.
+Finally, in Section \ref{concluding}, we explain how the method of this paper leads to an open problem related to possible extensions of the argument.